namitaarya/namitaarya/README.md

 <br> <br>

 🎓 I’m currently in my Sophomore year studying Computer Science. <br />
-✨ I have experimented flutter and computer vision in the past.
-Presently, I am learning web development.
+✨ I have experimented with flutter and computer vision in the past.
+Currently, I am learning web development.

 ### Languages⚡